Skip to main content

 Born in 1907 in Tbilissi, Georgia - Died in 1988 in Montrouge, France

-Vera Pagava is a Georgian painter, engraver and designer, attached to the Second School of Paris.
-Figurative in her beginnings, her painting evolved in the early 1960s and took a more personal and demanding path, which led her to abstraction “experienced as a necessity”, she said, and “as the absolute search for the pictorial transposition of the light.”
+Vera Pagava is a Georgian painter, engraver and draughtswoman who belongs to the Second School of Paris.
+Figurative at the beginning, her painting evolved in the early 1960s and took a more personal and demanding path, which led her to abstraction « experienced as a necessity », she says, and « as the absolute search for the pictorial transposition of light ».
+Having lived mainly in France, where she pursued her career both at the heart of, and on at the margins of, the art scene, Vera Pagava is currently benefiting from a major rediscovery movement.

 Plus